 More Case studies with ST® Lumière

-Designed according to the requirements of sustainable construction, this fire station and rescue center in the French city of Libourne offers modern and flexible installations for the firefighters and administrative staff.
-ArcelorMittal's metallic coating Aluzinc® and the perforated ST Lumiére siding panels contribute to the building's aesthetics and energy balance.
+Designed according to the requirements of sustainable construction, this fire station and rescue centre in the French city of Libourne offers modern and flexible installations for the firefighters and administrative staff.
+ArcelorMittal's metallic coated steel and the perforated ST® Lumiére siding panels contribute to the building's aesthetics and energy balance.

-ArcelorMittal’s Aluzinc® was chosen by architect Jean-Marie Mazières to enclose the technical building.
+ArcelorMittal steel was chosen by architect Jean-Marie Mazières to enclose the buildings.
 An important choice as, with all its modernity, it sets the scene for further ecologically responsible construction in the area and received a positive response from the community.
 The area surrounding the fire-station includes a football stadium and housing which is set for complete redevelopment.

-Sustainability was an important factor in the choice of materials for the architect: Apart from being reusable and 100% recyclable, Aluzinc® is extremely resistant to corrosion which gives it a long lifespan, saving on precious raw materials.
+Sustainability was an important factor in the choice of materials for the architect: Apart from being reusable and 100% recyclable, metallic coated steel is extremely resistant to corrosion which gives it a long lifespan, saving on precious raw materials.
 It is also light and very manageable which, when it comes to transportation, means less CO2.

-The Aluzinc® panels were stamped with a wave pattern, symbolising the importance of water to firefighters.
-ArcelorMittal helped locate a company (in Belgium) who could produce this particular wave effect: a company that normally produces car parts.
+The metallic coated steel panels were stamped with a wave pattern, symbolising the importance of water to firefighters.
+ArcelorMittal helped locate a company (in Belgium) that could produce this particular wave effect: a company that normally produces car parts.

 No need for air-conditioning

-Additional sustainable features include the green roof and the water recovery system, that allows rainwater to be used for the green areas and training purposes of the firefighters.
+Additional sustainable features include the green roof and the water recovery system, which allows rainwater to be used for the green areas and training purposes of the firefighters.

 Steel saves time and money

 The entire fire station was constructed in just 12 months.
-The fact that it is almost entirely made of steel meant that construction was quick and easy and that there is no problem in adapting spaces or enlarging the building in the future.
+The fact that it is almost entirely made of steel meant that construction was quick and easy and that there will be no problem adapting spaces or enlarging the building in the future.

 Completed in 2009, the fire station has gained wide acceptance from the local community.
-Both firefighters and office workerare delighted with the simplicity and practicality of the construction.
+Both firefighters and office workers are delighted with the simplicity and practicality of the construction.

 Atelier des Architectes Mazières & Agence Ragueneau et Roux